flutter/flutter/examples/platform_services/README.md

 [accessing platform and third-party services in Flutter](https://flutter.io/platform-services/).

 ## iOS
-You can open `ios/Runner.xcworkspace` in Xcode and build the project as usual.
+You can use the commands `flutter build` and `flutter run` from the app's root directory to build/run the app or you can open `ios/Runner.xcworkspace` in Xcode and build/run the project as usual.

 ## Android

-To build with Android Studio, open the `android` folder in Android Studio and build the project as usual.
+You can use the commands `flutter build` and `flutter run` from the app's root directory to build/run the app or to build with Android Studio, open the `android` folder in Android Studio and build the project as usual.